sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 Create VPC for ENI
 ------

-You first create a VPC with a private and a public subnet.
-You need a VPC because the AWS Glue Job needs an Amazon Elastic network interfaces (ENI) to call the REST API over internet.
+You, first, create a VPC with a private and a public subnet.
+You need a VPC because the AWS Glue Job needs an Amazon Elastic network interfaces (ENI) to call the REST API over the internet.

 ENI is created in the private subnet.